atticus-lv/BlenderAvaloniaBridge/docs/en/integration/index.md

 In practice, integration work is usually done by wiring both sides together and then iterating in end-to-end testing.

-## Runtime modes
+## Shared configuration

-The bridge SDK currently supports two runtime modes:
+`window_mode` matches the bridge runtime mode:

-- `headless`: `frames + input + business`
+- `headless`: the default mode, enabling `frames + input + business`
-- `desktop-business`: `business` only, hosted by a real Avalonia desktop window

-Use `headless` if you want the UI to be drawn inside Blender.

-Use `desktop-business` if you want to keep a real Avalonia desktop window and only exchange business data with Blender.
+- `desktop`: classic desktop window mode with `business` connection only

+Sizing and density settings:

+- `width` and `height` control the logical Avalonia window size
+- `render_scaling` controls how densely the headless frame is rendered

+`render_scaling` only applies to headless mode and helps preserve desktop-like sharpness and layout on high-resolution displays.

+The mode is selected explicitly through CLI bridge arguments, and the final active capabilities are confirmed in the `init` / `init ack` handshake.

+Headless frame transport uses shared memory by default on Windows and macOS.
+The bridge keeps fields such as `shm_name`, `frame_size`, and `slot_count` inside the transport handshake, so addon UIs usually do not need a separate shared-memory toggle.

 ## 1. Build and reference the SDK